Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 ## A Systems lens

 It is surprising that as we are building software systems, we rarely think in systemic terms about our own knowledge.
-Diana Montalion addresses this in her book [Learning Systems Thinking](https://mentrixgroup.com/mentrix-school-of-systems).
+Diana Montalion addresses this in her book [Learning Systems Thinking](https://learningsystemsthinking.com/).
 She invites us to consider that:

 *Knowledge Stock*: This refers to the store of knowledge a knowledge worker has developed or can access.
 Knowledge workers are individuals whose profession involves being "paid to think"

 *Knowledge Flow*: This is defined as the "ability to transfer knowledge between people and people and systems in ways that change and shift the system in an effective way"

 As an industry we tend to highly value the _stock_ of knowledge, and not so much _flow_.
 However without knowledge flow it would be impossible to build systems.
+And not just that, reading further on this I found out that it was essential to innovation.

+One of my Heuristics for the the health of an organisation is how much time they spend learning, and how much time they spend learning together.
+The closer those figures are to zero the most likely the organisation is suffering from slow delivery and lacking in innovation.

 ## Innovation

+Turns out that there is
 > "Knowledge transfer among employees is thought to be crucial determinant of an organisation's capacity to utilise new knowledge and innovate."

 Source: Relationships between knowledge inertia, organizational learning and organization innovation Shu-hsien Liaoa, Wu-Chen Fei b , Chih-Tang Liu